-- communicate with them during the investigation; - communicate with them about the findings from the investigation; and - conduct or cause the conduct of an unbiased and timely investigation of the allegations that are raised.
+- Communicate with them during the investigation - Communicate with them about the findings from the investigation - Conduct or cause the conduct of an unbiased and timely investigation of the allegations that are raised.

-STEP 2 - INVERSTIGATION:
+STEP 2 - INVESTIGATION:

 The investigator will then conduct the investigation within the required timeframe and with all records relating to the disclosure and investigation stored and accessed only by authorised persons or external agencies Laing O'Rourke may deem appropriate, or as required by law.